-• The policy ensures that requests to succeed to a tenancy when the tenant dies are dealt with in a fair and consistent manner, and in a way that does not discriminate against any of the protected characteristics.
+• The policy ensures that issues over property rights when a joint tenant's relationship breaks down are dealt with in a fair and consistent way, and do not discriminate against any protected characteristic.

 The policy helps us to 'advance equality of opportunity...' in the following way(s):